How can I get involved?

-We're so pleased you've joined, and we look forward to celebrating with you at the end of the year!
-Here are a few other ways you can help grow the movement:
+We're so pleased you're interested in MWA, and look forward to celebrating with you; here are a few ways you can help grow the movement:

 £150 is a lot of money - what if I can't donate that?